 What are the pros of a paleo diet?

-There are certain factors which work in favor of this diet such as:
+There are certain factors that work in favour of this diet such as:

 - The focus on whole and unprocessed foods